jdferreira/data-processing-book/en/module3.md

 Click Cancel when asked for `Edit table definition`.

 5. Click on `File`, then on `Import`, and finally on `Table from CSV file...`.
-Select the `metabolic_pathways.csv` and click Open and OK twice.
+Select the `metabolic_pathways.csv` and click Open.
+Make sure that the checkbox "Column names in first line" is selected and that the "Field separator" and "Quote separator" characters are correct (a comma `,` and a double quote `"` respectively).
+See the picture below if necessary.

     ![Table metabolic_pathways](images/table_metabolic_pathways.png "Table metabolic_pathways")

+6. Click OK twice to import the table.

-6. Click on `Browse Data` and check how many rows the table metabolic_pathways.
+7. Click on `Browse Data` and check how many rows the table `metabolic_pathways`.

-7. Click on `Execute SQL` and write:
+8. Click on `Execute SQL` and write:
     ```sql
     CREATE TABLE my_pathways (
         id TEXT,